git_set_identity

 Example

-Cameron works for two companies and also has personal projects:
+Cameron works for three companies and also has personal projects:

 $ tree --noreport ~/workspaces